Charles M. Schwab: Personal life

-The gardens feature a cascading fountain modeled after features at Versailles and include sculptures by Paul Manship, known for the Prometheus sculpture at Rockefeller Center NYC.
+The gardens feature a cascading fountain modeled after features at Versailles and include sculptures by Paul Manship, known for the Prometheus sculpture at Rockefeller Center in Manhattan.

 Schwab became notorious for his "fast lane" lifestyle including opulent parties, high-stakes gambling, and a string of extramarital affairs producing at least one child out of wedlock.
 The affairs and the out-of-wedlock child soured his relationship with his wife.
 He became an international celebrity when he "broke the bank" at Monte Carlo, and traveled in a $100,000 private rail car named "Loretto".
+He appeared in the 1918 film The Yellow Dog.
 Even before the Great Depression, he had already spent most of his fortune, estimated at between $25 million and $40 million.
 Adjusted for inflation in the first decade of the 21st century, that equates to between $500 million and $800 million.

 The stock market crash of 1929 finished off what years of wanton spending had started.
 He spent his last years in a small apartment.
 He could no longer afford the taxes on "Riverside", and it was seized by creditors.
 He had offered to sell the mansion at a huge loss but there were no buyers.
 At his death ten years later, Schwab's holdings in Bethlehem Steel were virtually worthless, and he was over $300,000 in debt.
-Had he lived a few more years, he would have seen his fortunes restored when Bethlehem Steel was flooded with orders for war materiel.
-Schwab had no children by Eurana Dinkey, but had one daughter by a mistress.
+Had he lived a few more years, he would have seen his fortunes restored when Bethlehem Steel was flooded with orders for war material.
+Schwab had no children by Emma Dinkey, but had one daughter by a mistress.

 A bust-length portrait of Schwab painted in 1903 by Swiss-born American artist Adolfo Müller-Ury (1862–1947) was formerly in the Jessica Dragonette Collection at the American Heritage Center at the University of Wyoming at Laramie, but has been donated to the National Portrait Gallery in Washington, D.C.
-Müller-Ury also painted his nephew and namesake Charles M. Schwab (son of his brother Joseph) as a boy in a sailor suit around the same date.
+Müller-Ury also painted his nephew and namesake Charles M. Schwab, son of his brother Joseph, as a boy in a sailor suit around the same date.

 Death

 Schwab's wife died on January 12, 1939.
-Schwab died on September 18 of that year of heart disease at his apartment on Park Avenue in New York City.
+Schwab died nine months later, on September 18 of that year, of heart disease at his apartment on Park Avenue in New York City.
 His funeral was held at St. Patrick's Cathedral and about 2,000 people were estimated to line the streets of the procession.
-Al Smith, John D. Rockefeller Jr., and Charles Evans Hughes were in attendance at his funeral.
-He was originally interred at the Gate of Heaven Cemetery in Hawthorne, New York but his remains were moved on April 29, 1940 to a private mausoleum at the Saint Michael Catholic Church Cemetery in Loretto, Pennsylvania.
+Al Smith, John D. Rockefeller Jr., and Charles Evans Hughes were among those in attendance at his funeral.
+He was originally interred at the Gate of Heaven Cemetery in Hawthorne, New York, but his remains were moved on April 29, 1940, to a private mausoleum at Saint Michael Catholic Church Cemetery in Loretto, Pennsylvania.